 Peacebuilding and human security

-In 1997 Switzerland and Vietnam agreed to hold an annual human rights dialogue (suspended from 1999 to 2005).
-The last round took place in August of 2014.
+Switzerland and Vietnam hold an annual human rights dialogue since 1997.
+The last round of the dialogue took place in Bern on the 17 and 18 October 2016

 Development cooperation and humanitarian aid